The following is general information about property taxes. It does not replace a lawyer’s advice about a specific legal problem.

 What is property tax?

-The city collects property taxes from property owners.
-Property taxes are one of the most important ways money is raised to pay for things like schools, fire and police departments, streetlights and community centres.
+Your municipality or county collects property taxes from property owners within the relevant region.
+Property taxes are one of the most important ways the government raises money to pay for things like schools, fire and police departments, libraries, streetlights and community centres.

 How is property tax collected?

 Your municipality will send out a tax bill.
-For example, in the Halifax Regional Municipality the city sends a tax bill every six months.
+For example, the Halifax Regional Municipality sends a tax bill every six months.
 Payments are due at the end of April and the end of October.
-The Cape Breton Regional Municipality sends an interim tax bill in April, and a final tax bill in September.
+The Cape Breton Regional Municipality sends an interim tax bill in April and a final one in September.
 Please check with your local municipality for details in your community.

-You can generally pay your property taxes in several ways, including: online banking, online credit card payment, in person with a cheque or money order, or as part of your mortgage payment.
+Most municipalities allow people to pay their property tax bill in several ways: online banking, online credit card payment, in-person with a cheque or money order, or as part of your mortgage payment.

 How is property tax calculated?